Musk says may form holding company for Tesla, SpaceX

 In May, SpaceX sent the first privately developed ship into space to dock with the International Space Station.

-Musk, the inspiration for Robert Downey Jr’s Tony Stark character in “Iron Man,” also founded online payments site PayPal, now part of eBay (EBAY.O).
+Musk, the inspiration for Robert Downey Jr’s Tony Stark character in “Iron Man,” also founded online payments site PayPal, now part of eBay.
 He has said in the past that an initial public offering for SpaceX may eventually happen.

 Tesla has plans for the Model X crossover utility vehicle in 2014 and a smaller sedan code-named Gen III in 2015, and Musk said the company will eventually build an electric supercar.